Zak-Hussain/psychProbing/README.md

 - [`compo_attribs`](https://www.neuro.mcw.edu/index.php/resources/brain-based-semantic-representations/) ('word_ratings.zip')
 - `SVD_sim_rel`: 'AG203', 'BakerVerb', 'MartinezAldana', 'MC30', 'MEN3000', 'RG65', 'SimLex999', 'SimVerb3500', 'SL7576sem', 'SL7576vis', 'WP300', 'YP130', 'Atlasify240', 'GM30', 'MT287', 'MT771', 'Rel122',
        'RW2034', 'WordSim353', 'Zie25', 'Zie30' (datasets were combined, min-max scaled and then processed with SVD transformation).

+Note: `compo_attribs` has been renamed to 'experiential attributes' in the paper and figures to be consistent with the terminolgy in the psychNorms metabase.

 ### Norms